How to Fix High-limit thermostat failure on GE GTD33EASKWW (Electric)

 When to Call a Professional

-A replacement high-limit thermostat for the GE GTD33EASKWW typically costs between $10 and $30 in parts.
-Professional appliance repair services generally charge $150 to $300 once you factor in the service call fee and labor.
+A replacement high-limit thermostat for the GE GTD33EASKWW typically costs between $10 and $30 for parts.
+Professional appliance repair services generally charge $150 to $300 when you factor in the service call fee and labor.
 Tackling this repair yourself can save you $120 to $270, making DIY a smart, budget-friendly choice.

 How do I know if the high-limit thermostat is the problem on my GE GTD33EASKWW?

-If your dryer runs but produces no heat, the high-limit thermostat is a common culprit.
+If your dryer runs but produces no heat, the high-limit thermostat is a common suspect.
 Test it with a multimeter for continuity — no continuity confirms it has failed.

 Where is the high-limit thermostat located on the GTD33EASKWW?

 It is mounted on the exhaust duct near the heating element housing at the back of the dryer.
-Remove the rear panel to access it directly.
+You can access it by removing the rear panel.

 Can a failed high-limit thermostat damage other components?

-Yes, continuing to run the dryer with a faulty thermostat can overheat and burn out the heating element.
-Replace the thermostat promptly to avoid a more costly repair.
+Yes, running the dryer with a faulty thermostat can overheat and burn out the heating element.
+It’s essential to replace the thermostat promptly to avoid more costly repairs.